AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/understanding-the-microsoft-dynamics-sync.md

 >
 >Marketo only supports SSL certs that are compatible with Java 7 at this time.

+>[!CAUTION]
+>
+>We do not currently support sandbox refresh for Marketo Dynamics Sync.
+If you need to refresh your Dynamics CRM sandbox, a new Marketo sandbox will be required.
+Please contact your Customer Success Manager for additional details.

 ## How Sync Works {#how-sync-works}

 Marketo continuously syncs data with Microsoft Dynamics all day, every day.
 It's done using background sync, in batches, not in real time.